 Trigonometry useful for the vocations: Right triangle trigonometry, angle measurement in degrees and radians, basic trigonometric functions of acute and obtuse angles, solving triangles; applications to the trades.
-1701.00 AA/AS area 4b
+1701.00 AA/AS area 4b;

-Technical Mathematics

-Not open for credit to students who have completed or are currently enrolled in MATH 220A-G.
+Technical Mathematics 4 units, 4 hours lecture (GR) Not open for credit to students who have completed or are currently enrolled in MATH 220A-G.

 Selected topics in algebra useful for the vocations: signed numbers, exponents, roots, order of operations.
 Applications to the trades.
-1701.00 AA/AS area 4b
+1701.00 AA/AS area 4b;